KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 **Note on El / Yahweh's dual trajectory (Flag #19):** §25.3 explicitly places Yahweh at both DP / DL (centropic lawgiver) and IDP / IDL (entropic when weaponized).
 This is not cultural conflation but a structural claim: the same archetypal sovereignty can orient centropically or entropically depending on the interpretive lens and historical application.
 This is unique among registry placements — a figure whose *operative function genuinely spans both trees*.

 **Note on Lucifer at DS / DM (Flag #20):** §23.3 states "Lucifer as Light-Bearer may align with DS / DM."
-Author flags this as too generous.
-The Light-Bearer function may represent a pre-Fall state (cultural mythologization of what Lucifer *was* before inversion), not his operative function.
-Canonical placement should remain IDP / IDL with IDS / IDM cascade.
-The DS / DM suggestion should be understood as describing origin, not current structural station.
+This is **rejected per Essence-as-Choice.** The "Light-Bearer" narrative is cultural mythologization — entropic essences do not originate centropically.
+There is no pre-Fall state.
+Lucifer's apparent radiance is Nyxea's defining function: structural mimicry of centropic coherence.
+One is what one does, and one does what one is.
+Canonical placement: IDP / IDL with IDS / IDM cascade.
 Note: "Lucifer's declivity from heaven" is incorrect Zenetist language — use "Lucifer's entropic inversion and resulting fragmentation."
-"From heaven" implies a centropic starting point, contradicting Flag #20's resolution.
+"From heaven" implies a centropic starting point that never existed.

 ---